How Rec Vic supports organisations' reconciliation journey

 Steps to Develop a RAP

-The Reconciliation Action Plan program framework has been developed and is facilitated by Reconciliation Australia, the national body for reconciliation in Australia.
+The Reconciliation Action Plan program framework is an initiative of Reconciliation Australia, the national body for reconciliation in Australia.

 The following steps can help guide organisations wanting to develop a RAP.